r1337x/Unit-Testing-Tutorial/README.md

 * You have misspelt a file/class/folder name.
 * You have used incorrect casing (capital letter instead of small letter or vice versa)

-***NOTE: If you tests have passed locally on your NetBeans IDE then they should pass on GitHub as well.
+***NOTE: If your tests have passed locally on your NetBeans IDE then they should pass on GitHub as well.
 Likewise, if they're failing locally, they will fail on GitHub as well.***

 # Adding More Tests:
 To Add more tests to your project, refer to [THIS VIDEO](https://youtu.be/omSrINZdSDU)